 700 Tampa Street,

-4 people favorited this theater
+6 people favorited this theater

 The Victory Theatre opened August 11, 1920 with a vaudeville show “The Brat”.
-It was one of downtown Tampa’s premier theaters.
+It was one of downtown Tampa’s premier theatres.
 Located on the northwest corner of Tampa Street and Zack Street, it opened as a live playhouse venue featuring vaudeville and stage plays in addition to silent, and later sound films.
 Capacity was 1,600.
 It was listed as (Closed) in 1940.
 By 1941 the 1,550-seat Victory Theatre was operated by Paramount Pictures Inc. throught their subsidiary E.J.
 Sparks and it was still named Victory Theatre in 1943.

 It was the first theater in Tampa to show CinemaScope in 1953.
-Introduced shortly after 3-D films had hit theaters, CinemaScope was advertised as “the modern miracle you see without glasses” and “the new wide modern miracle mirror screen and stereophonic sound”.
+Introduced shortly after 3-D films had hit theatres, CinemaScope was advertised as “the modern miracle you see without glasses” and “the new wide modern miracle mirror screen and stereophonic sound”.
 “The Robe” was the first CinemasScope feature and it played for several weeks.

-Nine years later in 1962 the Palace Theater was completely renovated once again for the installation of the three projector process known as Cinerama.
+Nine years later in 1962 the Palace Theatre was completely renovated once again for the installation of the three projector process known as Cinerama.
 To accommadate Cinerama a new screen was installed in front of the old stage, and the first few rows of seats on the orchestra level were removed.
 A new booth housing the three 35mm projectors was built on the main level center section and the last three rows of seats at the rear were also removed.

-The curvature of the screen also required the removal of several seats at the far end of the right and left sections in the orchestra as well as the balcony thus reducing the capacity from 1,200 to 750.
+The curvature of the screen also required the removal of several seats at the far end of the right and left sections in the orchestra as well as the balcony thus reducing the capacity from 1,600 to 750.
 New ceiling-to-floor red curtains hid the massive screen which was curved at 146 degrees and measured 75' wide and 32' high.
 Eleven speakers surrounded the audience with seven-track stereo sound.

-The Palace Theater presented Cinerama exclusively for the west coast of Florida.
-It was the only theater within 500 miles equipped to show Cinerama, and it attracted large crowds from miles around.
+The Palace Theatre presented Cinerama exclusively for the west coast of Florida.
+It was the only theatre within 500 miles equipped to show Cinerama, and it attracted large crowds from miles around.
 Many showings were sold-out for the first few weeks of each film’s opening.
 All films played as “roadshow” engagements: two performances per day, reserved seating, an intermission midway through the feature, a musical prelude before the film, and exit music at the end.

-The presentations were more refined than those at standard theaters.
+The presentations were more refined than those at standard theatres.
 Prior to the start of the film the musical prelude would began playing for several minutes, and the main auditorium lights would fade very slowly.
 This was followed by the dimming of the red lights illuminating the main curtain as the film began and the curtain parted.

 The initial feature, “This Is Cinerama”, with it’s famed roller coaster sequence, had the more sensitive patrons grasping their armrests tightly and feeling a bit queasy.
 The film was followed by six other Cinerama productions:“Seven Wonders Of The World”, “Cinerama Holiday”, “The Wonderful World Of The Brothers Grimm”, “Search For Paradise”, “South Seas Adventure”, and “How The West Was Won”.

-Prices were slightly higher than standard theaters, and tickets could be purchased in advance either at the box office or by mail.
+Prices were slightly higher than standard theatres, and tickets could be purchased in advance either at the box office or by mail.
 Because of the limited seating capacity it was advisable to order tickets weeks in advance of the opening of the next Cinerama attraction as most new films sold-out weeks in advance.

 During the first few weeks of each new opening there were very few available tickets for walk-ups.
 Initially only drinks and candies were available at the concession counter; no popcorn or foods were sold.